psdsam/lasso_break/README.md

 The functions in this package are:

-detectdisc: This is the main function for the test using polynomial basis and 10-folded crossvalidation.
-The input is independent variable X, dependent variable Y and False Discovery Rate (FDR) control alpha.
-The out put is the detected location of discontinuities and plot.
+detectdisc: This is the main function for the test using a polynomial basis and 10-folded cross validation.
+The inputs are: an independent variable X, a dependent variable Y, and False Discovery Rate (FDR) control alpha.
+The outputs are the detected location of discontinuities and plot.

 lassocovtest: This is the main function for the test.
-Users can customize on the basis functions, cross-validation, maxmium number of discontinuities allowed and support trimming within this function.
+Users can customize the basis functions, cross-validation, the maxmium number of discontinuities allowed and support trimming within this function.

 mylarsp: This is the function implementing the algorithm proposed in the paper including a moddified combination of
 1) LARs algorithm by [Bradley Efron, Trevor Hastie, Iain Johnstone and Robert Tibshirani